 - Arches day center closes at 3pm on weekdays and is closed on weekend - Union Gospel Mission is open all day, for men only.
-(Women can only b - Salvation Army doesn't have a day center.
+(Women can only b) - Salvation Army doesn't have a day center.
 Even residents must leave aft - Many city benches have been removed. - Salem churches don't offer day centers; some offer sack lunches, and 4 time warming shelters when weather is 32 degrees or less. - Homeless Outreach and Advocacy Project (HOAP) day center closes at 2 weekends.
 Monday and Thursday from 9 to 11 am is women only.

-Sit-Lie Ban Hours: 7am 8am 9am 10am 11am 12 noon 1pm 2pm 3pm

-Arches

-HOAP - Monday & Thursday, 9 to 11 am is womend only

-UGM - men only

-Salvation Army

-Legend: Green reflects places people CAN be during sidewalk ban hours
+Sit-Lie Ban Hours: 7am 8am 9am 10am 11am 12 noon 1pm 2pm 3pn Arches HOAP - Monday & Thursday, 9 to 11 am is womend only UGM - men only Salvation Army Legend: Green reflects places people CAN be during sidewalk ban hours Red reflects places people CANNOT be during sidewalk ban hours Light green reflects places only MEN can be during sidewalk ban hours Even if sit-lie was a good idea, we don't have the capacity to implement it in a humane way.

-Red reflects places people CANNOT be during sidewalk ban hours the highest art is the art of living an ordinary life in an extraordinary manner.
+the highest art is the art of living an ordinary life in an extraordinary manner. and...